SlavaMelanko/cpp20/README.md

   > Same names in multiple modules will not clash

 :white_check_mark: Modules explicitely state what should be exported (e.g. functions, classes, ...)

-:white_check_mark: Faster build time

-  > Modules are processed only once.
-Compare this with M headers which are included in N translation units.
-  > The combinatorial explosion means, that the header has to be parsed M*N times.

 :white_check_mark: Preprocessor macros have no effect on modules